Second-order conditions for spatio-temporally sparse optimal control via second subderivatives: No-gap second-order conditions

 In this section, we define a subderivative of first order and investigate its relations with the second subderivative from \cref{def:weak_star_subderivative}.
 We start with the definition. \begin{definition}[Weak-\texorpdfstring{$\star$}{*} (First) Subderivative] Let $x \in \dom(G)$ be given.
 The weak-$\star$ (first) subderivative of $G$ at $x$ in a direction $h \in X$ is defined by

 \end{definition}

 We note that a similar derivative is the ``lower directional epiderivative'' in \cite[(2.68)]{BonnansShapiro2000} if we apply this definition to the space $X$ equipped with its weak-$\star$ topology.
 However, this definition cannot be stated by using sequences, but one has to use weak-$\star$ convergent nets, which is inconvenient, since weak-$\star$ convergent nets can be unbounded.
+We further mention that the finite-dimensional analogue is a classical object in variational analysis, see, e.g., \cite[Definition~8.1]{RockafellarWets1998}.

 In \cite[Lemma~2.5]{WachsmuthWachsmuth2022} it was shown that the implication

 holds under the assumptions that $G$ is convex and that the directional derivative $G'(x; \cdot)$ is sequentially weak-$\star$ lower semicontinuous.